wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/3-create-a-cds-entity.md

 1. At the bottom, select **Save**.

 ## Add and customize columns

-1. Once the table is finished creating, your display will show the table properties as well as your blank table in the section called **Pet columns and data**.
+1. Once the table is finished creating, your display will show the table properties and your blank table in the section called **Pet columns and data**.
 Note here that **Pet Name** is the only column on display and next to that is **+18 more** and next to that is  **+** to add a new column.
 There's also an **Edit** button on the upper right corner of this section that will also allow you to edit, but in this case we'll do the editing within this window.
 1. Within the **Pet columns and data**, select the **+** button to create a new column, and observe a popup **New column** pane on the right side of the screen.

 1. In the **New column** pane, enter the following values: